Skyrocket Your Sales With Pearl Lemon ECommerce SEO Services

 Did you know that Google’s image search, in itself, is one of the world’s most commonly searched resources when consumers are looking for products to buy?
 But Google bots can’t ‘see’ images in the way that we can.
 They have to be told what the image is via alt tags.
-So it’s essential that image tags are optimized so that yours show up in search.
+So image tags must be optimized so that yours show up in search.

-By now most website owners are aware of the fact that Google prefers websites that load fast and then continue to be fast to navigate as a user clicks through them.
-This is especially true for ecommerce websites.
+By now, most website owners are aware that Google prefers websites that load fast and then continue to be fast to navigate as a user clicks through them.
+This is especially true for eCommerce websites.

 But it matters even more for users.
 They want a fast, easy shopping experience.
 They don’t have the time or patience to wait around for product pages to load.

-We are aware of the fact that some of our competitors will not work with certain retailers.
-Adult sites and CBD for example.
+We are aware that some of our competitors will not work with certain retailers—adult sites and CBD, for example.
 We don’t think like that.
-As long as products are being sold legally, we know that even if it is a little harder, ecommerce SEO will help stores in these and similar niches.
+As long as products are being sold legally, we know that eCommerce SEO will help stores in these and similar niches even if it is a little harder.
 And we’re here to help.

 We’ve seen those too.
 A lot.
-These packages are normally cookie cutter packages that do little to nothing to help your website in the search engines.
-We’ve even seen these packages hinder ecommerce SEO in the past, for some of them actually build shady backlinks or insert scripts or widgets into your website that Google and other search engines will then punish you for.
+These packages are normally cookie-cutter packages that do little to nothing to help your search engines’ website.
+We’ve even seen these packages hinder eCommerce SEO in the past, for some of them actually build shady backlinks or insert scripts or widgets into your website that Google and other search engines will then punish you for.

 This happens in every niche in every city in the world.
-There will always be competitors that are only here for the fast/quick buck and don’t care if their website gets penalized.
-Sadly, some of them are uninformed and don’t realize the type of SEO they are doing will result in a penalty.
+There will always be competitors only here for the fast/quick buck and don’t care if their website gets penalized.
+Sadly, some are uninformed and don’t realize the type of SEO they are doing will result in a penalty.

-‘SEO ready’ means the website has all the required elements in place ready to set up for Google, Bing etc. It doesn’t take into account the fact that keyword research won’t have been done, the backlinks won’t be in place and neither will the content.
+‘SEO ready’ means the website has all the required elements ready to set up for Google, Bing etc. It doesn’t take into account that keyword research won’t have been done, the backlinks won’t be in place, and neither will the content.

 We can.
-International SEO in general is a particular area of expertise of ours as our team is a global one.
-This expertise extends to ecommerce SEO and we can help you formulate SEO strategies to help your products reach people on a global level as well as a national one.
+In general, international SEO is a particular area of expertise of ours as our team is a global one.
+This expertise extends to eCommerce SEO, and we can help you formulate SEO strategies to help your products reach people on a global level and a national one.

 We assume you were on a certain website that involves fivers.
-And the answer is no. High quality backlinks – the kind ecommerce stores need – take time and patience to build.
+And the answer is no. High-quality backlinks – the kind eCommerce stores need – take time and patience to build.
 No one can offer real backlinks at that price.
-What you would be paying for are bot placed links, and all they can do is damage your website’s reputation, sometimes even beyond repair.
+You would be paying for bot-placed links, and all they can do is damage your website’s reputation, sometimes even beyond repair.